Archivo de Arte Valenciano 2022

 Archivo de Arte Valenciano will acknowledge receipt of the originals sent by the authors.

-The journal is governed by the system of external anonymous evaluation of articles, according to the peer and double-blind review system, in which two external reviewers will participate.
-Should a third reviewer be needed, it will be called upon.
+According to the peer review and double-blind system, the journal is governed by a system of anonymous external evaluation of articles, in which two external reviewers will participate.
+In the event that a third party is needed, it will be called upon.
 The name of the external evaluators will be confidential and chosen by the journal’s Editorial Board.

 In order to maintain the anonymity of the papers for blind peer review, the name(s) of the author(s) should not appear on the papers.
-For correct identification, the papers will be accompanied by a separate file, which will include the author’s name, place of work or occupation and e-mail address.
-In addition, in the same document, understanding and acceptance of the journal’s rules will be stated, as well as the commitment by the author that such article is unpublished and has not been simultaneously sent to other publications.
-It will also be stated that the relevant authorization has been obtained for the reproduction of the images inserted in the text, and that publication entails the assignment of copyright in favour of the Academy, for the purpose of electronic reproduction.
+For proper identification, the papers should be accompanied by a separate file containing the author’s name, place of work or profession and e-mail address.
+In addition, the same document shall state the knowledge and acceptance of the journal’s rules and the commitment that the article is unpublished and has not been simultaneously sent to other publications.
+It will also be stated that the relevant authorization has been granted for the reproduction of the images inserted in the text and that the publication entails the assignment of copyright in favour of the Academy for electronic reproduction.

-The Editorial Board may reject a paper without the need to evaluate it when it considers that it does not comply with the formal and content standards of the journal.
+The Editorial Board may reject an article without evaluation when it considers that it does not comply with the formal and content standards of the journal.

-Once the articles that meet the formal and content standards have been selected, the Editorial Board will send the originals to external evaluators, these being researchers of recognized prestige, and specialists in the field.
-At no time will the authorship of the papers be known nor the names of external evaluators during the evaluation process.
-However, the editorial staff of the external evaluators who have collaborated with the journal in previous years may be published, provided they give their permission.
+Once the articles that meet the formal and content standards have been selected, the Editorial Board will send the originals to the external evaluators, who will be renowned researchers and specialists in the field.
+Neither the articles’ authorship nor the external evaluators’ names will be known during the evaluation process.
+However, the journal may publish the work of external evaluators who have collaborated with it in previous years, provided they give their consent.

-Authors will be informed of the acceptance or not of the paper.
+Authors will be informed of the acceptance or rejection of the paper.

 6. FORMAT AND EXTENSION

-The work will be presented only in computerized form (pendrive, CD or Wetransfer), using the Word software.
-The articles shall not exceed 15 sheets (which shall be numbered), with a maximum of 41,000 characters (with spaces).
-The writing must be accompanied by an abstract in Spanish and English with an approximate length of ten lines each (abstracts of significantly lesser length will not be accepted).
-This should precede the text and provide guidance on the subject matter of the article and include the necessary descriptors (up to five words separated by a slash).
-The literature will be included in the total count of sheets/characters.
+The paper should be submitted only by USB flash drive, CD, e-mail or WeTransfer, using the Word software.
+The papers should not exceed 20 pages without images (which should be numbered), with a maximum of 53,000 characters (including spaces).
+An abstract in Spanish and English must accompany the text.
+It will have an approximate length of ten lines each (abstracts with a significantly shorter length will not be accepted).
+Abstracts, which will precede the text, should provide information on the paper’s subject matter and include the necessary descriptors (up to five words separated by a slash).
+The literature references will be included in the total count of sheets/characters.

-It is recommended that the title does not exceed 30 words, including articles, determiners, prepositions, etc. and should clearly and directly reflect the content of the paper.
-No more than eight high-quality, sharp, contrasting illustrations are allowed and must be included in the text.
-These shall be accompanied by a caption with information regarding the title or content of the picture, as well as the author of the picture.
+It is recommended that the title should not exceed 30 words, including empty words (articles, determiners, prepositions, …), and should clearly and directly reflect the content of the paper.
+No more than eight illustrations of optimum quality, precise and contrasted, shall be accepted and included in the text.
+An image caption, including information regarding the title or content of the image and the author or source of the photograph, shall accompany them.
+In addition to being inserted in the text, the images must be presented in a separate document to facilitate the layout work, with a minimum resolution of 300 dpi. and 15 cm. on each side.

-The works in chapter In extenso will have a length of between 30 and 60 sheets and a maximum of 164,000 characters (with spaces).
-The limit of illustrations will be 18 and the specifications of pagination, format, support, typographical rules of presentation of the texts, resolution and technical characteristics of the images, will be the same as for the rest of the articles.
+In Extenso, chapter papers will be between 30 and 60 pages long, with a maximum of 160,000 characters (including spaces).
+The number of illustrations shall be limited to 18.
+The specifications for pagination, format, support, typographical standards for presenting the texts, resolution and technical characteristics of the images will be the same as for the rest of the papers.

-The delivery of originals will be made before May 15, 2022.
+Delivery of originals shall be made before May 15, 2023.

-The texts will use Times New Roman or Arial font size 12, and 1.5 line spacing, and for the abstracts the font size will be 10.5, and size 8 for the footnotes.
-Parts of the text to be printed in italics should be in this format and include titles of works of art, titles of publications and words in languages other than the language of writing.
-The literature will be in font size 10, and ordered alphabetically or chronologically at the end of the text, according to the following system:
+The texts shall use Times New Roman or Arial font size 12 and 1.5 line spacing, and for summaries or abstracts, the font size will be 10.5 and size 8 for footnotes.
+The parts of the text to be printed in italics should be written in such a way and include titles of works of art, titles of publications and words in languages other than the language of the text.
+The literature shall have a font size of 10 and shall be arranged alphabetically or chronologically at the end of the text according to the (ISO 690:1987/ 690-2) standard:

 Monographs: